EnronChain/Enron/docs/guides/keys-wallets/ledger.md

 ## Ethereum Ledger App

-If you want to connect to Echelon mainnet and Echelon testnet, you can use the Ethereum Ledger app on Ledger Live by setting the chain ID.
+If you want to connect to Enron mainnet and Enron testnet, you can use the Ethereum Ledger app on Ledger Live by setting the chain ID.

 First, you will need to install the Ethereum Ledger app by following the instructions below: